-Quiz of the week: what's a 7 letter word starting with P that identifies the last name of an artist who used paint from cans to make his pictures?
+Quiz of the week: what’s a seven-letter word starting with “P” that identifies the last name of an artist who used paint from cans to make his pictures?

 If you guessed Pollock, it’s a good guess.

 In the early 1900s in France the brand Ripolin was all the rage.
 The name originated from Riep, its inventor, and lin, which is shorthand in French for linseed oil, the binder of the paint, or, in other words, the stuff that makes it stick to the wall.
-The brand boasted superior quality and attractive advertising, vestiges of which are still seen all around France today (immediately below is a picture I took one summer in Marseille, in the south of France, with a vintage one below that).
+The brand boasted superior quality and attractive advertising, vestiges of which are still seen all around France today (above is a picture I took one summer in Marseille, in the south of France, with a vintage one immediately below).

 We still don’t know exactly why Picasso picked up the stuff in the first place.
 Certainly an avant-garde interest in unconventional materials played a role, as well as the possibilities opened by a new kind of paint that dried into a hard, glossy enamel in hours, unmarred by the marks of the brush, but prone to creative “accidents” such as dramatic wrinkling and dripping.

 “You don’t tell someone miserable to wipe his tears,” he said to his friend and poet Jean Cocteau in 1953 when Cocteau commented on the numerous drips in the murals for the Chapel of War and Peace in Vallauris.

 Ripolin paint also came in a range of very bright colors and dried fast, allowing free range to Picasso’s insatiable creativity without fear of smudging what was already on the canvas.